 Mount Olive is a very small town located in the state of North Carolina.
 With a population of 4,740 people and four constituent neighborhoods, Mount Olive is the 168th largest community in North Carolina.

-When you are in Mount Olive, you'll notice that it is more blue-collar than most other communities in America.
-48.33% of Mount Olive’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mount Olive is a blue-collar town, with 48.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mount Olive is a town of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Mount Olive who work in teaching (9.26%), food service (8.40%), and management occupations (7.54%).

-Mount Olive is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Mount Olive enrolled in college, Mount Olive has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Mount Olive is a college town.
+There are a lot of students in Mount Olive attending college, and as a result Mount Olive provides a number of services, amenities and opportunities geared to the needs and activities of students.

 The percentage of adults in Mount Olive who are college-educated is close to the national average for all communities of 21.84%: 17.03% of the adults in Mount Olive have a bachelor's degree or advanced degree.

 The per capita income in Mount Olive in 2010 was $18,424, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $73,696 for a family of four.
 Mount Olive also has one of the higher rates of people living in poverty in the nation, with 33.29% of its population below the federal poverty line.